- Free Agency

-• A first for the Canadian Football League
+• A first for the Canadian Football League when introduced in 2010

 • The product of work dating back to 2007

-• Integrated in their new Collective Bargaining Agreement
+• Integrated into Collective Bargaining Agreement

 • Developed in consultation with the Canadian Centre for Ethics in Sport and other experts.